j3rrywan9/scala-notes/sbt_reference_manual.md

 You can run a task in another project by explicitly specifying the project ID, such as `subProjectID/compile`.

 #### Common code

+The definitions in `.sbt` files are not visible in other `.sbt` files.
+In order to share code between `.sbt` files, define one or more Scala files in the `project/` directory of the build root.

 #### Appendix: Subproject build definition files